jacklule/DataViz-Syllabus/GitHubSetUp.md

 #GitHub Set Up
 I have attempted to make this guide as simple and clear as possible for those without any GitHub experience.
+It is written for Macs but can be adapted to PCs.
 If you have questions, please do let me know so I can continue to improve the document.

 Found below are instructions for:
 - [Getting Set Up at GitHub.com](#Getting-Set-Up-at-GitHub.com)